 The statewide rate of adolescent immunizations by all reporting medical groups is 89%.
 This means 89 of 100 adolescents had their meningococcal and Tdap vaccines before age 13.

 - One meningococcal vaccine should be received on or between a child’s 11th and 13th birthdays

 - One Tdap vaccine should be received on or between a child’s 10th and 13th birthdays

 Higher immunization rates can be a sign of strong performance in adolescent care.
 It’s important to know that small differences in percentages don’t necessarily reflect the quality of care you’ll receive with a certain medical group.
 It is more important to note the large differences between providers, and speak with your doctor if you have questions or concerns.

 How we calculate the measure

-We measure how well medical groups (and clinics) make sure that adolescents have received one dose of the meningococcal and either the Tdap or Td vaccine by their 13th birthday.
+We measure how well medical groups (and clinics) make sure that adolescents have received one dose of the meningococcal and the Tdap vaccine by their 13th birthday.